manuelarte/gowasp/README.md

 > Never use outdated hashing algorithms like MD5.

 To solve it, the best solution is to use up-to date hashing algorithms, like `bcrypt`, `scrypt` or `PBKDF2`.
-+ Change the MD5 hashing algorithm for [pbkdf2](https://pkg.go.dev/golang.org/x/crypto/pbkdf2).
++ Change the MD5 hashing algorithm for [bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt).
 + Use a different salt for every user.
-+ Repeat #Scenario 2 and check that the same password generates different hashes.
++ Repeat `#Scenario 2` and check that the same password generates different hashes.

 ## TODO